ismailkhan313/ismailkhan.xyz/content/islamic-studies/How Islam Works/Authority of the Sunna.md

 ---
-title: 12 - Authority of the Sunna
+title: Authority of the Sunna
 draft: false
 tags:
   - how-islam-works
+index: "13"
 ---

+## 3 hallmarks of authority of the sunna
 The authority of the Sunna is established through three key hallmarks.

 First, it possesses undeniable proof, as it is well-supported by authentic and verified traditions.